STMicroelectronics/lsm6dsv80x-rs/examples/fsm_fourd_stm32f401re_embassy/README.md

 - The LSM6DSV80X sensor is initialized over I2C with the low I2C address.
 - The device ID is read and verified; if mismatched, an error message is sent over UART and the program halts.
 - The sensor is reset to default configuration and the program waits until reset completes.
-- The sensor is configured by applying a sequence of register writes and delays defined in the `FOUR_D` array, which is generated from a UCF file.
+- The sensor is configured by applying a sequence of register writes and delays defined in the `FOUR_D` array, which is generated from a JSON file.
 This programs the sensor's FSM to detect 4-directional events.

 ### Main Loop